 Every time a student did any work, she would evaluate how well she did it.
 Every kind of work — homework, lab write-ups, problem sets, worksheets, even class notes — had a simple 1 - 5 rubric, and students would evaluate their work as they completed it.
 The unit contracts that I used gave them a single location for each student to summarize those evaluations in one place.
 Just before taking a test at the end of every unit, she would turn in the completed contract, along with her journal and all other evidence of work she had completed.
 Then, while she was taking that test, I would also evaluate her work and agree or disagree with her assessment.
 If there was a significant disagreement (a very rare occurrence after the first contract or two), we would have a conversation to resolve it.

-Once they became proficient at self-evaluation, the entire process of grading student work for the whole unit would be a matter of several hours at most, and, for shorter contracts, I would actually complete it within the time it took for them to take the unit test.
-The grade for each contract would then go in my grade book, I would hand back their journals and contracts, and they would keep the contract organized in their portfolios so that they could be used during grade conferences at the end of the marking period.
+Once they became proficient at self-evaluation, the entire process of grading student work for the whole unit would be a matter of several hours at most; for shorter contracts, I was often able to complete it within the time it took for them to take the unit test.
+After entering the grade for each contract in my grade book, I would hand back their journals with the contract itself serving as a cover sheet, and with all their loose work stapled to it.
+They then kept the collection of contracts organized in their portfolios so that they could be used during grade conferences at the end of the marking period.

 Evaluating this aspect of a student’s progress requires a compilation of all the assessments throughout the quarter.
 In my case, that would consist of quizzes, tests, test re-submittals and other remediation, learning summaries, and projects.
 In general, I would evaluate all such assessments myself and record each test grade as the number of questions a student got right out of the total number of questions.
 In this case, points seemed to be the most sensible way to record such results, and they would be converted to a percentage which would be translated into a grade based on a standard scale.